GenesisBlock3301/role_based_access_boilerplate_go/README.md

 ---
 1. Authenticated User login using credentials (username, password).
 2. Verify credential of users(Username & password).
+3. Then generate token and enter Generate token function.
-3. Add JWT claims.
+4. Add JWT claims.
 For example: `Authorization`, `exp`, `user_id` etc.
-4. Using these claims generate token with secret key.
+5. Using these claims generate token with secret key.

 ## How to make JWT token validation when I make call with this Token(middleware):